Nayee001/dir_encrypt/README.md

-Here’s the updated `README.md` file with your signature added at the bottom:

----

 # 🔐 Zip File Encryption and Decryption using AES

 This project provides Python scripts to compress a directory into a zip file and encrypt it using AES-256 encryption.
 The generated AES key must be securely stored for future decryption.